-Students must complete the School-Wide Core Requirements and a minimum of 29 semester hours of the following courses as part of their divisional and elective choices.
+Students must complete the School-Wide Core Requirements and a sufficient number of the following courses as part of their divisional and elective choices as necessary to attain 52 SH of credit.
 In addition, students must adhere to the divisional requirements as stipulated for their individual program of study.

-Industrial Hygiene Core Course Title Credits EOHS 405 Environmental Calculations 2 SH EOHS 421 Fundamentals of Industrial Hygiene 2 SH EOHS 425 Evaluation and Control of Physical Agents 4 SH EOHS 426 Evaluation and Control of Chemical and Biological Agents 4 SH EOHS 427 Evaluation and Control of the Psychosocial Work Environment 2 SH EOHS 428 Industrial Hygiene Laboratory I 2 SH EOHS 432 Air Quality Assessment and Management 4 SH EOHS 529 Applied Industrial Hygiene and Safety 2 SH EOHS 551 Occupational Diseases 4 SH EOHS 563 Occupational Safety and Health Management Systems 3 SH
+Industrial Hygiene Core

+Course Title Credits

+EOHS 405 Environmental Calculations 2 SH

+EOHS 421 Fundamentals of Industrial Hygiene 2 SH EOHS 425 Evaluation and Control of Physical Agents 4 SH EOHS 426 Evaluation and Control of Chemical and Biological Agents 4 SH EOHS 427 Evaluation and Control of the Psychosocial Work Environment 2 SH EOHS 428 Industrial Hygiene Laboratory I 2 SH EOHS 432 Air Quality Assessment and Management 4 SH EOHS 529 Applied Industrial Hygiene and Safety 2 SH EOHS 551 Occupational Diseases 3 SH EOHS 563 Occupational Safety and Health Management Systems 3 SH